rFronteddu/pulse/README.md

 # Pulse
-Pulse is a simple java library that provides unreliable multicast communication with embedded network diagnostics.
+Pulse is a simple Java library that provides unreliable multicast communication with embedded network diagnostics.

 ## Features
 - [ ] Unreliable send/receive